 Shen Build Guide by Timotiherb

 Heyo, this is my first guide on Mobafire, and I hope it helps out beginner and veteran Shen players alike.
 I've been playing Shen for a long time now, and while I used to play him solely as a Support AP Tank, since the latest update he has become an incredibly viable Bruiser, or Tanky DPS.
-While I've heard of Shen being played as a jungler, I've never seen or tried it, so i'm leaving that one alone.
-I'm not particularly adept at setting out and coding, so do excuse the giant walls of text.
+While I've heard of Shen being played as a jungler, I've never seen or tried it, so I'm leaving that one alone.
 Hope you enjoy my guide.

 Many players won't think too much about a Champion's base stats, but it can be useful to know exactly how your Champion will advance throughout the game.